How to Connect Google Docs to ChatGPT (6 Methods Compared)

 - Adds external dependency (you're relying on Context Link's infrastructure)

-- Requires pasting link manually before each prompt
+- Requires pasting link manually before each prompt (unless you use the ChatGPT app connector from Method 2)

 When to Use This Method

-Choose Context Link if:
+Choose Context Link URLs if:

 - You use multiple AI models (ChatGPT, Claude, Copilot, Gemini) and want one solution for all